fookh/ChessBlog/content/post/game-1.md

 ## Conclusion

-Against the London System, we now have our checklist to know what to do :
+Against the London System, we now have our checklist to know what to do:
-- Did the opponent keep a safe square for his dark squared bishop ?
+- Did the opponent keep a safe square for his dark squared bishop?
 If not, hunt him down with our knight.
-- Did the opponent played Bd2 ?
+- Did the opponent played Bd2?
 If not, look for tactical idea in the center.
-- Does the opponent has a safe position centered around e4 ?
+- Does the opponent has a safe position centered around e4?
 If yes, push the c-pawn to break in the center